"Mohbad lives on": Wunmi, Liam receive Headies award, Davido, Juma Jux present

 - Tanzanian singer Juma Jux, who won an award, warmed hearts with his live performance alongside his wife, Priscilla Ojo

-- Late Mohbad's family, Wunmi and Liam, were also present to receive an award on his behalf
+- Late Mohbad's family, Wunmi and Liam, were also present at the event, where they received an award on his behalf

 The 17th edition of the Headies Awards, themed 'Back To Base,' took place in Lagos, Nigeria, on Sunday, April 27, 2025, as the brightest stars in the music industry were celebrated.